Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

-In this section, we compare the performance of the proposed multi-group multicast precoding designs presented in Section~\ref{sec:distr-imperf}, i.e., the \textit{Distributed~BR} (Algorithm~\ref{alg:disNW}), the \textit{Distributed~BR-GS} (Algorithm~\ref{alg:disGS}), and the \textit{Distributed~GB} (Algorithm~\ref{alg:disGd}), with that of the reference precoding schemes described in Section~\ref{sec:problem_ref}, i.e., the \textit{Centralized} (Algorithm~\ref{alg:cen}), the \textit{Local~MMSE}, and the \textit{Local~MF}.
+In this section, we compare the performance of the proposed distributed multi-group multicast precoding designs presented in Section~\ref{sec:distr-imperf}, i.e., the \textit{Distributed~BR} (Algorithm~\ref{alg:disNW}), the \textit{Distributed~BR-GS} (Algorithm~\ref{alg:disGS}), and the \textit{Distributed~GB} (Algorithm~\ref{alg:disGd}), with that of the reference precoding schemes described in Section~\ref{sec:problem_ref} and Appendix~\ref{app:A3}, i.e., the \textit{Centralized} (Algorithm~\ref{alg:cen}), the \textit{Local~MMSE}, and the \textit{Local~MF}.
 Unless otherwise stated, the simulation setup comprises the following parameters. $B=25$~BSs, each equipped with $M=8$~antennas, are placed on a square grid with a distance of $100$~m between neighboring BSs. $K=32$~UEs, each equipped with $N = 2$~antennas, are uniformly distributed across the square grid.
-The UEs are divided into $G=8$ multicast groups, each consisting of $4$~randomly selected UEs.
-Assuming uncorrelated Rayleigh fading, the entries of $\H_{b,k}$ are i.i.d. $\setC \setN (0, \delta_{b,k})$ random variables, where $\delta_{b,k} \triangleq -48-30\log_{10} (d_{b,k})$~[dB] is the large-scale fading coefficient and $d_{b,k}$ is the distance between BS~$b$ and UE~$k$.\footnote{The simulation results would be very similar with correlated channel models such as the one-ring model~\cite{Abd02}.} The maximum transmit power for both data and the pilot transmission is $\rho_{\bs} = 30$~dBm at the BSs and $\rho_{\ue} = 20$~dBm at the UEs.
+The UEs are divided into $G=8$ multicast groups, each consisting of $4$ randomly selected UEs.\footnote{If the multicasting services demand the UEs to be grouped based on similar geographical locations, the interference among the multicast groups could be mitigated more effectively, thus yielding better performance with respect to the considered random UE grouping.} Assuming uncorrelated Rayleigh fading, the entries of $\H_{b,k}$ are i.i.d. $\setC \setN (0, \delta_{b,k})$ random variables, where $\delta_{b,k} \triangleq -48-30\log_{10} (d_{b,k})$~[dB] is the large-scale fading coefficient and $d_{b,k}$ is the distance between BS~$b$ and UE~$k$.\footnote{The simulation results would be very similar with correlated channel models such as the one-ring model~\cite{Abd02}.} The maximum transmit power for both data and the pilot transmission is $\rho_{\bs} = 30$~dBm at the BSs and $\rho_{\ue} = 20$~dBm at the UEs.
 The AWGN power at the BSs and at the UEs is fixed to $\sigma_{\bs}^{2} = \sigma_{\ue}^{2} = -95$~dBm.
 As a performance metric, we evaluate the sum-group rate in \eqref{eq:R} averaged over $10^3$ independent channel realizations and UE drops.
 In all the algorithms, the combiners at the UEs are initialized with random vectors and the step sizes are appropriately chosen to promote an aggressive reduction of the sum MSE objective during the first few iterations.

 We begin by validating Proposition~\ref{pro:1} considering a centralized implementation.
 Figure~\ref{fig:gmseVsSmse} compares the average sum-group rate resulting from the sum-group MSE minimization (see Section~\ref{sec:problem_sum-groupMSE}) and the sum MSE minimization (see Section~\ref{sec:problem_sumMSE}) for different values of $\rho_{\bs}$.
 We observe that, as the SNR increases, the gap between the two curves does not increase.
 Therefore, at high SNR, the sum-group rate obtained with the sum MSE minimization closely approximates the one resulting from the sum-group MSE minimization.